 The Faculty of Arts & Science has launched an OER Affordability initiative that leverages new and existing OER to reduce or eliminate the need for paid course materials for students.
 The Spring 2017 pilot yielded over $150,000 in cost savings for over 700 students.

 Allen Mincer, Professor of Physics and Chair of the Tenured/Tenure-Track Faculty Senators Council, is participating in the OER pilot for "Quarks to Cosmos" (CAS-CORE), a large lecture course for non science majors.
-He has developed original online lecture videos, interactive modules, and simulations to replace the use of two required textbooks (Click to see examples).
+He has developed original online lecture videos, interactive modules, and simulations to replace the use of two required textbooks (FAS OER examples here).
 “No textbook really deals with the material in this course in a way that fits what I wish to teach.
 But I feel that students need a way to go over the topics covered in lecture, as it is too easy to miss something when it is just heard once,” said Professor Mincer.
 Because of the complexity of the content involved, OER will allow Professor Mincer to cover topics more efficiently and allow students to use online delivery to review "anywhere, anytime".
 OER plays an essential role in meeting pedagogical goals, such as increasing student engagement and learning.
 The course has adopted a flipped structure, meaning that students will engage with OER outside of class and participate in collaborative, active learning activities in class.
 In the spirit of affordability, OER will also eliminate the need for students to purchase textbooks that they might only need for a single course.

 Marc Lieberman, Clinical Professor of Economics, is looking beyond textbooks to consider licensed platforms that students are required to purchase for his Introduction to Microeconomics course.
 In addition to online modules and animations, Professor Lieberman is developing an online problem solving platform using NYU Classes.
 The course materials developed will replace textbook/platform costs totaling over $300 per student.
 Additionally, Professor Lieberman’s commitment to affordability has led him to cease the copyright on the textbook that he co-authored, thereby making it freely available.

-Both of these OER projects show collaboration across NYU teams, including NYU IT Digital Studio, NYU IT Global Learning and Innovation team, and the FAS Office of Educational Technology.
+These projects show collaboration across NYU teams, including NYU IT Digital Studio, NYU IT Global Learning and Innovation team, and the FAS Office of Educational Technology.
 NYU-created OER will contribute to a growing library of course materials that other professors can re-use across the disciplines and units.
 Click to see FAS OER examples.

 Tisch School of the Arts has no shortage of leveraging OER to promote open access to course content.
 One excellent use of OER is for the teaching and learning of Creative Coding, an area of programming that is advancing so rapidly that the use of traditional course materials is no longer a sustainable model.
 With Creative Coding, students learn how to leverage traditional programming techniques to advance inquiry, critical thinking, and exploration within their fields of interest and expertise.